 Hydrotopia: Toward a Hydraulic Society in the American West

-, Associate Dean, Undergraduate Studies at the University of Utah
+, Associate Dean and a Professor of Philosophy at the University of Utah

-co-taught with Steve Burian, Philosophy, University of Utah
+co-taught with Steve Burian, Civil Engineering, University of Utah

 Interdisciplinary case study analysis of historical and emerging water issues in the western United States.
 Students learn the fundamental concepts and major issues related to water resources planning and management, water law, water resources engineering, water management modeling, and engineering and environmental ethics.